Freedom Convoy: Canada court orders end to trucks' bridge blockade

 The Ambassador Bridge, linking Windsor, Ontario, with Detroit, Michigan, has been blockaded for five days.

-Truckers protests against Covid restrictions are also ongoing at other border crossings and in Ottawa.
+Truckers' protests against Covid restrictions are also ongoing at other border crossings and in Ottawa.

 The ruling was made at a court hearing on Friday.
 The specifics of the injunction are still being finalised, according to CBC News.